Idaho Collection Agency Bond: A Comprehensive Guide

 BondExchange makes obtaining an Idaho Collection Agency Bond easy.
 Simply login to your account and use our keyword search to find the “collection” bond in our database.
 Don’t have a login?
-Enroll now and let us help you satisfy your customers’ needs.
+Gain access now and let us help you satisfy your customers’ needs.
 Our friendly underwriting staff is available by phone (800) 438-1162, email or chat from 7:30 AM to 7:00 PM EST to assist you.

 At BondExchange, our 40 years of experience, leading technology, and access to markets ensures that we have the knowledge and resources to provide your clients with fast and friendly service whether obtaining quotes or issuing bonds.

 Not an agent?
 Then let us pair you with one!

 Click the above image to find a BX Agent near you

 Idaho statute 26-2232A sets the limit of the Idaho Collection Agency bond at $15,000 for first time applicants for the Idaho Collection Agency License.
 Each renewal period, the Idaho Department of Finance may increase the bond amount if they deem it necessary.

 Is a Credit Check Required for the Idaho Collection Agency Bond?

 Surety companies will run a credit check on the owners of the collection agency to determine eligibility and pricing for the Idaho Collection Agency bond.
 Owner’s with excellent credit and work experience can expect to receive the best rates.
 Owners with poor credit may be declined by some surety companies or pay higher rates.
 The credit check is a “soft hit”, meaning that the credit check will not affect the owner’s credit.

 How Much Does the Idaho Collection Agency Bond Cost?